scaleoutsean/awesome-solidfire/README.md

 #### Security and General Auditing

+- Common Criteria evaluation for SolidFire 12.2 can be found [here](https://www.commoncriteriaportal.org/files/epfiles/550-LSS%20ST%20v1.0.pdf)
+- White paper on [PCI DSS](https://www.coalfire.com/resources/white-papers/netapp-hci-verified-architecture-for-pci-dss) contains information for users with PCI DSS compliance requirements
-- See Syslog Forwarding above
+- Log handling: see Syslog Forwarding above
   - Due to space constraints within SolidFire storage nodes and mNode, if longer log retention is required it is suggested to forward logs to external destination
 - See [TR-4840](https://www.netapp.com/pdf.html?item=/media/19389-tr-4840.pdf) and SolidFire documentation for details on authentication and authorization (including MFA/2FA)
-- White paper on [PCI DSS](https://www.coalfire.com/resources/white-papers/netapp-hci-verified-architecture-for-pci-dss) contains information for users with PCI DSS compliance requirements
 - See the KMIP notes in this repo for practical notes on TLS certificates and KMIP

 #### ServiceNow integration